logfire-ai/documentation/content/cli.md

 ---
-title: "Logfire CLI"
+title: "2.
+Using the CLI"
-metaTitle: "Logfire CLI"
+metaTitle: "2.
+Using the CLI"
 metaDescription: "Logfire CLI Overview"
 ---